gitlabhq/gitlabhq/doc/incoming_email/README.md

     cd /home/git/gitlab
     ```

-1. Find the `incoming_email` section in `config/gitlab.yml`, enable the feature and enter the email address including a placeholder for the `key`:
+1. Find the `incoming_email` section in `config/gitlab.yml`, enable the feature and enter the email address including a placeholder for the `key` that references the item being replied to:

     ```sh
     sudo editor config/gitlab.yml